Wishing you could love your life again, even though your partner died?

 Fortunately I discovered life coaching and Post Traumatic Growth.
 The tools were so powerful that I decided to devote my career to helping other widows genuinely love their lives again, too.
 None of us need to settle for a “new normal” that’s less than what we want and that includes you!

-Designed exclusively for widowed moms, Mom Goes On offers a proven process, grounded in cognitive behavioral science and Post Traumatic Growth, to help you uncover what’s holding you back so you can genuinely love your life again even as a widow.
+Designed especially for widowed moms, Mom Goes On offers a proven process, grounded in cognitive behavioral science and Post Traumatic Growth, to help you uncover what’s holding you back so you can genuinely love your life again even as a widow.

 Unfortunately, most widows are taught that the best we can hope for is to “bounce back” and find a new normal.
 But through the science of Post Traumatic Growth and Positive Neural Plasticity, experts now know that we can leverage our loss to “bounce forward.”